 Feed Replication Across a Common Location

-Regardless of why you need feed replication, it's a useful feature that helps enterprises stay organized, and ensures stability and uniformity across all teams and locations.
-It can be implemented in different ways, and with different use cases; but can be critical to your software development process, and creating cohesion among multiple internal teams, or across geographically diverse offices.
+Regardless of why you need feed replication, it's a useful feature that helps enterprises stay organized and ensures stability and uniformity across all teams and locations.
+It can be implemented in different ways and with different use cases and can be critical to your software development process and to creating cohesion among multiple internal teams or across geographically diverse offices.